Winter festival in Kópavogur, Iceland, featuring music, lights, and a sparkling Christmas tree in the town square.

 8. Nature everywhere

 Wherever you may be in Iceland, you are not far from the sea or the mountains.
 A 20-minute drive from downtown Reykjavík, you can find some alone time for a hike in the mountains or walk along the beach.
-There are countless sightseeing opportunities with a wide variety of hiking and biking trails, horseback riding, golf (and frisbee golf) courses, and even surfing!
+There are numerous sightseeing opportunities, featuring a wide variety of hiking and biking trails, horseback riding, golf (and frisbee golf) courses, and even surfing.
 It allows you to leave the office at the end of the day and get outside, especially during the long summer nights.
 Find out more on Visit Iceland.

 9. Society and culture